Understanding End of Service Life (EOSL)

 Continuing the use of technology can contribute to a ‘circular economy’ whereby we reuse equipment as far as possible or at the very least recycle to avoid unwanted IT going into landfill.
 It is important to reuse as much as possible, the benefits of doing so significantly reduces our carbon footprint.

-What is a Circular Economy and How Can the IT World Benefit from it?
+How Can the IT World Benefit from a Circular Economy?

 - Extended life-cycle of IT Infrastructure